pwilmart/power_of_proteomes/README.md

 ![slide 2](images/Slide2.png)

 What are proteomes?
 Are they just parts lists?
 Most parts lists also specify the number of each type of part.
 Don’t you sort the bag of fasteners from that IKEA purchase, count the items, and compare that to the parts list in the instructions before you start putting it together?
 We can do similar checks when we measure whole proteomes (a list of protein present in the samples and some relative abundance measure that can be used to rank proteins from high abundance to low abundance).
 There is usually a lot that is known about any sample type from years of prior study.
 A logical first sanity check is whether the proteome you measured bears some resemblance to what was known about the proteome.
 LC systems and mass spectrometers have limited dynamic ranges, and many proteomes can have larger dynamic ranges.
 You can’t identify proteins below the measuring system’s limit of detection no matter how much mass spec noise you impute.
-Most studies now focus on quantitation, and the limit of quantification is always less than the limits of detection.
+Most studies now focus on quantitation, and the limits of quantification are always less than the limits of detection.
 Whole proteomes can help you figure out ballpark limits of detection and limits of quantitation so don’t look like a fool when analyzing the data.

 Body fluids  and cell lysates have very different proteomes.
 Proteomes with a smaller number of highly abundant proteins have profound implications for data normalization and statistical testing.
 Cell lysates with broad distributions of protein relative abundances are much more forgiving when it come to data analysis choices.

-There is too little consensus in the filed about contaminants.
-Common contaminants, such as, trypsin autolysis peptides, hair and skin keratins (unless you are studying hair and/or skin) should be excluded from downstream data analysis.
+There is too little consensus in the field about contaminants.
+Common contaminants such as trypsin autolysis peptides and hair and skin keratins (unless you are studying hair and/or skin) should be excluded from downstream data analysis.
 What about blood proteins?
 Do you use bovine serum albumin to check your instrument performance?
 Do your samples have significant blood components?
 Plasma and serum certainly do.
 Should albumin be a protein in a common contaminants collection?
 Should albumin always be considered a contaminant protein?
 Immunoglobulin proteins in bio fluids are another issue.
 Immunoglobulins are overrepresented in FASTA files (how to represent immunoglobulins in protein sequence collections is far more complicated a topic that you would imagine).
 In bottom-up experiments, immunoglobulin complexes are disrupted and digested into peptides.
 Any knowledge of where immunoglobulin peptides might have come from (IgG, IgA, etc.) are lost and not recoverable.
 Immunoglobulins in bio fluids should be reported and quantified as one protein family.

 There are many examples of more complicated proteome contamination situations.
 Some tissues are difficult to dissect cleanly and may have variable contamination from adjacent tissues (that likely have different proteomes).
 Many secreted bio fluids have dynamics to need to be considered.
 Stimulated tears (crying, from irritation in the eye, dry air, cold air, etc.) have a different composition from basil tearing.
 Saliva also has stimulated parotid gland secretion in response to mechanical chewing, levels of acid in foods, etc.) that changes the composition of saliva compared to the unstimulated state.